Skip to main content Skip to navigation

 1. Eligibility Criteria

-The Voluntary Year Out Scheme is available to any undergraduate student enrolled on a course which does not provide the opportunity to undertake a year out or an intercalated year (i.e. there is not a year out variant of the course).
+The Voluntary Year Out Scheme is available to any undergraduate student enrolled on a course which does not provide the opportunity to undertake a year out for work or an intercalated year (i.e. there is not a year out variant of the course).

 The Scheme is not available to students enrolled on a Degree Apprenticeship.